Beneath Still Waters: Cast

-Additionally, Axelle Carolyn appears a partygoer.
-Javier Botet, in his film debut, portrays as a humanoid creature.
+Additionally, Axelle Carolyn appears as a partygoer, and Javier Botet, in his film debut, portrays a humanoid creature.

 Production

-It was produced in Catalonia.
+Beneath Still Waters was produced in Catalonia.
 The film is the ninth and last film to be produced by Filmax's Fantastic Factory label.
 It is based on the novel Beneath Still Waters by Matthew J. Costello.

 Release

-The film premiered on 23 October 2005 as part of the San Sebastián Horror and Fantasy Film Festival, followed with Spain theatrical release on 26 May 2006.
+Beneath Still Waters premiered on 23 October 2005 as part of the San Sebastián Horror and Fantasy Film Festival, followed by general theatrical release in Spain on 26 May 2006.
 It was released on DVD in the US on 9 April 2007.

 Reception

-Steve Barton of Dread Central rated it 1/5 stars and called it a "poorly assembled, laughably bad, absolute waste of time".
-Annie Riordan of Brutal as Hell rated it 1/5 stars and wrote that the film does not live up to the potentially interesting premise.
-David Johnson of DVD Verdict wrote that it has good scenes but criticized the overreliance on poor CGI and tedious character development on unlikeable characters.
-At DVD Talk, Scott Weinberg rated it 2/5 stars, and Paul Mavis rated it 1.5/5 stars; both called it derivative of earlier horror films.
+Steve Barton of Dread Central gave Beneath Still Waters one star out of five and called it a "poorly assembled, laughably bad, absolute waste of time".
+Annie Riordan of Brutal as Hell also rated it one star out of five and wrote that the film does not live up to the potentially interesting premise.
+David Johnson of DVD Verdict opined that while the film does contain some good scenes, it also contains tedious character development, unlikeable characters, and overreliance on poor CGI.
+At DVD Talk, Scott Weinberg rated it two stars out of five and Paul Mavis one and a half out of five, with both calling it derivative of earlier horror films.
 Writing in The Zombie Movie Encyclopedia, Volume 2, academic Peter Dendle said, "The human dimensions of the story don't connect well, but the underwater scenes are visually very appealing."